Australian owned and operated. Supporting Australian small businesses for 10 years.

 Method #1: Actual Costs Method

 This involves claiming actual expenses incurred with the use of your vehicle for business during the fiscal year.
-The Actual Costs Method is comprehensive, allowing for a potentially higher tax deduction
+The Actual Costs Method (also known as the car logbook method) is comprehensive, allowing for a potentially higher tax deduction.

 You must also create and maintain a logbook to jot down detailed accounts of all journeys made by that vehicle for business purposes.
-Using this logbook will establish the business-use percentage or how often the vehicle was used for business compared to private use.
+Using this logbook will establish the business percentage of vehicle use by tracking total and work-related trips, then dividing work trips by total trips to determine the percentage used for business purposes.

 Then, at the end of the year, you will have to add up all your vehicle expenses.
-You then need to use the business-use percentage to calculate the deductible amount on your tax.
+You then need to use the business percentage to calculate the deductible amount on your tax.

-Unlike the Actual Costs Method, this is a straightforward way to claim vehicle expenses.
+Unlike the Actual Costs Method, this is a straightforward way to claim vehicle expenses, also known as the ‘cents per km method’ or ‘km method.’
 The Cent Per Kilometre Method doesn’t require detailed documentation.
-Instead, you claim a fixed rate for each kilometre travelled by your vehicle for business purposes.
+Instead, you claim a fixed rate for each business kilometre travelled by your vehicle for business purposes.

 The Cent Per Kilometre method involves the following steps:

-• First, you must keep track of and identify the number of kilometres you’ve driven using your vehicle for business purposes.
+• First, you must keep track of and identify the number of business kilometres you’ve driven using your vehicle.

-• To calculate your tax deduction, simply multiply the number of kilometres you’ve identified by the rate set by ATO.
+• To calculate your tax deduction, simply multiply the number of business kilometres you’ve identified by the cents per km rate set by ATO.

 This method is relatively simple, not requiring you to keep a log and save your receipts.

-However, the Cent Per Kilometre Method is capped at 5,000 kilometres per year.
+However, the Cent Per Kilometre Method (cents per km method) is capped at 5,000 business kilometres per year.
 So, it may not be that beneficial for business owners who are heavily reliant on their vehicles for their operations.

 Method #3: Logbook Method